Sentinels of Silence

 Sentinels of Silence (Centinelas del silencio) is a 1971 short documentary film on ancient Mexican civilizations.
-The film was produced by Manuel Arango, and directed and written by the filmmaker Robert Amram, and is notable for being the first and only short film to win two Academy Awards.
+The film was produced by Manuel Arango, and directed and written by the filmmaker Robert Amram.
+It is notable for being the first and only short film to win two Academy Awards.

 Plot

 Sentinels of Silence provides an 18-minute helicopter-based aerial visit across the archeological ruins in Mexico including Teotihuacan, Monte Albán, Mitla, Tulum, Palenque, Chichen Itza and Uxmal.
 The film’s narration details pre-Columbian Mayan culture, focusing on its achievements in mathematics and astronomy, and then questions how and why the Mayan society seemed to disappear, leaving behind its structures as the eponymous silent sentinels.

 Production

-Sentinels of Silence was released in two versions, with Orson Welles providing the English-language narration and Ricardo Montalbán providing the Spanish-language narration.
+Sentinels of Silence was released in English and Spanish versions, with Orson Welles providing the English-language narration and Ricardo Montalbán providing the Spanish-language narration.
 Both versions included a symphonic score by Mariano Moreno.
 Paramount Pictures acquired this production for U.S. theatrical release.